-The ASUS ROG Swift PG348Q is a bit better than the Dell U3417W.
-The PG348Q has much better motion handling, with a faster response time and higher refresh rate, as well as NVIDIA G-Sync VRR support.
+The ASUS ROG PG348Q is a bit better than the Dell U3417W.
+The PG348Q has much better motion handling, with a faster response time and higher refresh rate, as well as NVIDIA G-SYNC VRR support.
 The ASUS also has much lower input lag, making it a much better gaming monitor overall.
-The Asus also has a better stand that can also swivel, great for sharing work with someone else.
+The ASUS also has a better stand that can also swivel, great for sharing work with someone else.